Endless Night (novel): Plot summary

-Michael's mother comes to visit them at Gipsy’s Acre when he isn't there; she meets with Ellie and has a short conversation with her.
+Michael's mother comes to visit them at Gipsy's Acre when he is not there; she meets with Ellie and has a short conversation with her.
 Ellie tells Michael this later and he becomes enraged that his mother came to visit, unbeknownst to him.
 Ellie is puzzled by his anger.

 One day, Ellie goes out horse riding in the morning.
 She goes alone because Claudia is shopping in London with Greta that day.
 Before she leaves, Mike suggests that Ellie join him and Major Phillpot at lunch later, which she agrees to.
 Mike attends an auction with Major Phillpot; since he married Ellie, he can now afford whatever he wants, so he outbids several others to buy a gift for Ellie.
 After the auction, he thinks he sees Claudia and one of Ellie's lawyers driving away in a car.
 He thinks it odd, since Claudia was supposed to be shopping at the outlets and the lawyer was supposed to be in America.

 While at lunch with Major Phillpot, Mike begins to worry that Ellie has not yet joined them.
-She never turns up to lunch and when Mike calls Gipsy’s Acre, he learns that she has not yet returned from her morning ride.
+She never turns up to lunch and when Mike calls Gipsy's Acre, he learns that she has not yet returned from her morning ride.
 Mike and Phillpot search the forest around the house; eventually, Mike discovers Ellie's dead body, having sustained no apparent injuries.
 The local police determine that Ellie died of shock when she was thrown from her horse.
 Several witnesses come forward, claiming that they saw a woman in the woods at the same time Ellie was riding her horse.
 The police believe it was Mrs. Lee who scared the horse on purpose and killed Ellie by accident, not knowing she had a heart condition.

-At the inquest, it is revealed that a gold lighter was found in the nearby folly with the initial ‘C’ on it.
+At the inquest, it is revealed that a gold lighter was found in the nearby folly with the initial 'C' on it.
 It could either belong to Claudia Hardcastle, Ellie's riding companion, or Cora, her stepmother.
 The inquest is inconclusive, because Mrs. Lee does not show up in court.

-After the inquest, Michael travels to America to attend Ellie’s funeral with her family and collect his inheritance.
+After the inquest, Michael travels to America to attend Ellie's funeral with her family and collect his inheritance.
 While there, he hears that Mrs. Lee has been found dead in a quarry, and Claudia Hardcastle has also died while out riding her horse.
 He wonders if it can be a coincidence.

 From Mr. Lippincott, he also officially learns that Claudia used to be married to Stanford Lloyd, another one of Ellie's lawyers (the one he thought he saw her with that day).
 Mr. Lippincott asks Mike if he ever knew Greta before meeting Ellie, which he denies.
-Mr. Lippincott mentions that he has written and sent a letter to Michael – he'll get it upon his arrival back in England.
+Mr. Lippincott mentions that he has written and sent a letter to Michael – he will get it upon his arrival back in England.